 The other bus company is called Guaguas Municipales, these are yellow buses.
 However these generally only run a service in the capital of Las Palmas.

-Both companies work together in conjuction so you can easily combine the use of both blue and yellow buses to get to your destination.
+Both bus services companies work together in conjunction so you can easily combine the use of both blue and yellow buses to get to your destination.

 Global Bus – transport to all towns and resorts on the island of Gran Canaria

 Guaguas Municipales – a complete service in Las Palmas